IU14/frameworks_and_languages_module/technical_report.md

 ```
 https://vuejs.org/guide/extras/rendering-mechanism.html

-Within our client a virtual DOM could be considered as this:
+Within this client a virtual DOM could be considered as this:

 ```Javascript
      item: {
             user_id: "",
             keywords: [""],